WickyNilliams/enquire.js/readme.md

 #enquire.js

-`enquire.js` is a pure javascript framework for programmatically responding to CSS media queries.
+`enquire.js` is a lightweight, pure javascript framework for programmatically responding to CSS media queries.

+**`enquire.js` now has a full suite of unit tests!
+Huzzah!**

 ##Download